-6 Fun and Exciting Games You Can Play in an ESL Class
+6 Fun and Exciting Games You Can Play in an EFL Class

 Language is something that is best learned when it is put to practice and confining it to lectures and notes is not a good idea.

-An ESL class can be made super fun, exciting, and absolutely productive when the facilitator or teacher brings in a variety of ways to teach English.
+An EFL class can be made super fun, exciting, and absolutely productive when the facilitator or teacher brings in a variety of ways to teach English.

-By introducing interactive and interesting techniques, you are also paving the path towards a healthy relationship with your ESL students.
+By introducing interactive and interesting techniques, you are also paving the path towards a healthy relationship with your EFL students.
 This will go a long way, positive relationships always nurture learning.

 Using games in a classroom can work wonders.
 It will help your students enhance their language skills while also keeping the class engaging and fun.
 Most of all, it is important to use the language, not just as a medium to teach but to naturally communicate.
 Here are some games that can be used in English classes.
 If you are a TEFL teacher in a new country, you can also use these games as icebreakers or even to teach different topics.